vosaul/status.im/source/developer_tools/status_web_api.md

 # Status DApp API

 On top of regular `web3` access, Status offers a set of API available to DApps developers.
-This API follows the [EIP1102](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1102.md) standard that will soon be used for web3 injection.

-When [Status is the host browser](https://docs.status.im/docs/status_optimized.html#detecting-status), DApp developers can request access to Status-specific data using the JavaScript API available at `window.web3.currentProvider.status`.
+When [Status is the host browser](https://docs.status.im/docs/status_optimized.html#detecting-status), DApp developers can request access to Status-specific data using the JavaScript API available at `window.ethereum.status`.

 #### JavaScript API methods